 The process is easy.
 Cash buyers make offers based on your property’s value minus repair costs, tenant removal expenses, and their profit margin.

 Yes, you’ll get less money than if you sold on the open market after fixing everything.
-But you’ll also skip months of eviction drama, legal fees, lost rent, and the stress that comes with being a landlord to people who treat your property worse than a gas station bathroom.
+But you’ll also skip months of eviction drama, legal fees, lost rent, and the stress of being a landlord to people who treat your property worse than a gas station bathroom.

 Most cash buyers can close in two weeks or less, which means you could be done with your tenant headaches before your eviction case even gets to court.
 They handle all the tenant removal paperwork and legal stuff as part of the purchase, making it easier to sell your home for cash in Fort Worth or nearby cities and move on quickly.